DanteNiewenhuis/FB-Trim/README.md

 # FB-AI-Trim: Efficient Trimming for Strongly Connected Components Calculation

 FB-AI-Trim is an AI-enhanced implementation of the Forward-Backward algorithm (FB) to calculate strongly connected components (in directed graphs).
+This repository is the implementation of the paper <"link_to_paper">.
+The official artifact of the paper can be found at <https://zenodo.org/record/6423988>.

 ## Basic information